 As in the 2019 Study, our goal is to gauge market penetration, purchase behavior and reasons for purchasing or switching across these home service verticals over the past 12 months.
 With Americans increasingly dependent upon broadband internet for work, commerce and entertainment, and the debut of new services like Disney+, 5G mobile service and Youtube TV, we find that consumer purchase behavior is shifting faster than ever.
 Our point of view, based on our most recent data, is that this pattern will continue throughout the year.

-In last year’s report, we found that 16 percent of the population (around 39 million adults) added or switched home services in 2018.
-This year, the number has increased dramatically to 36 percent of the population, or around 118 million U.S. adults.
-When we include streaming TV services, new in this year’s report, the number balloons to 73 percent of the population, or 241 million U.S. adults.
+In last year’s report, we found that 16 percent of the population (around 20 million households) added or switched home services in 2018.
+This year, the number has increased dramatically to 36 percent.
+When we include streaming TV services, new in this year’s report, the number balloons to 73 percent of the population, or 93 million households.
 This equates to more than $90 billion in consumer spending across providers in these industries, annualized.
 Note in the table below that some households are counted in multiple rows as they purchased or switched multiple services.*